neoaksa/tensorflowDemo/README.md

 Tensorflow_Princples.ipynb is a group of tensorflow demo which consists of basic concepts, NLP, CNN and RNN implemented by tensorflow.
 I run it on Google Colaboratory as it provides a free GPU accleration.

 ### 4. Weather Prediction
 According to the hourly weather data in **Grand Rapids**, I create a RNN model to predict the probability of snowy in the next 24 hours.
+More detial please see readme.md on weather prediction folder.